jaytimm/corpuslingr/README.md

 corpuslingr: some corpus linguistics in r
 -----------------------------------------

-A library of functions that streamlines two sets of tasks useful to the corpus linguist:
+A library of functions that streamlines two sets of common text-corpus tasks:

--   aanotated corpus search of grammatical constructions and complex lexical patterns in context, and
+-   annotated corpus search of grammatical constructions and complex lexical patterns in context, and
 -   detailed summary and aggregation of corpus search results.

-BYU corpora. as model.

 **Grammatical constructions and complex lexical patterns** are formalized here (in terms of an annotated corpus) as patterns comprised of: